bluesky-social/indigo/cmd/tap/README.md

 Features and design decisions:

-- verifies repo structure, MST integrity, and identity signatures
+- verifies repo structure, MST integrity, and identity signatures fully when not ran in Jetstream mode
 - automatic backfill: fetches full repo history from PDS when adding new repos
 - filtered output: by DID list, by collection, or full network mode
 - ordering guarantees: live events wait for historical backfill to complete